sh1boot/sh1boot.github.io/drafts/experimental-riscv-instruction-compression.md

 * Capture some proposed instruction extensions which could be implemented as macro-op fusion instructions and formalise them as pairs within one 32-bit packet.
+* Use no more than 1/4 (30 bits) of the opcode space.
 * Make code smaller.

 ### References